medialab/minet/README.md

 * Multithreaded, scalable crawling using a comfy DSL.
 * Multiprocessed raw text content extraction from HTML pages.
 * Multiprocessed scraping from HTML pages using a comfy DSL.
-* URL-related heuristics utilities such as normalization and matching.
+* URL-related heuristics utilities such as extraction, normalization and matching.
 * Data collection from various APIs such as [CrowdTangle](https://www.crowdtangle.com/).

 ## Installation